ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   3. pass the statement to the attribute of the parent object established with relationship() module
   4. call either all() or add_all() to the statement object
   5. execute the commit using session or db_connector object using sessionmaker() class
+- how to conditionally query two relational tables in a database when there is no or only one foreign key?
+  1. load two tables as parameters using query() object
+  2. append filter() passing columns from the parent and child table which relationship is established with foreign key construct
+  3. append all() to return the result set
+  4. using python iterator to display data stored as attributes
+- how to conditionally query two relational tables in a database when there are more than one foreign key?
+  1. construct a statement querying the child table
+  2. call subquery() to construct an SQL SELECT statement embedded within an alias
+  3. construct another statement using query() passing the parent table along with the object statement from above
+  4. calling outerjoin() to perform left join passing the columns with key used to link the two tables
+  5. use python iterator to iterate and display the nested result set

 ------------